emmeowzing/dynamic-continuation-orb/README.md

 ## Specifying a different workflow for your repository's root directory

-Many times, we'd like to run a specific workflow against the root of a repository's directory structure, offering overlapping workflows and more flexibility on file changes when paired with the above strategies.
+It is possible to run a workflow targeting the root of a repository's directory structure, offering overlapping workflows and more flexibility on file changes when paired with the above strategies.
 We can accomplish this by specifying `.` or `/` as a module.
 For example,

 ```yaml
 workflows: